-All Sarbanes Oxley spreadsheets should undergo spreadsheet testing to ensure that they achieve the purpose for which they were intended and provide the correct answers and information.
+All Excel spreadsheets should undergo spreadsheet testing to ensure that they achieve the purpose for which they were intended and provide the correct answers and information.

 Testing should be performed on completion of new spreadsheets AND when changes are made to spreadsheets.

-Where possible a tool such as Spreadsheet Professional should be used to test your spreadsheets.
+Where possible a financial modelling review tool should be used to test your spreadsheets.
 There are also other methods available and Excel has some built in tools to make the process easier.

 When spreadsheet testing is performed, you must update the ‘Documentation’ sheet by providing the necessary information about the changes made and the tests performed.
 This will ensure that auditors can see the controls being applied.